STOP Green Hill Solar. Sort code: 30-99-50 Account: 50098762

 We want renewable energies, but in the right locations.

-Green Hill Solar farm will be one of the largest solar utilities in the UK, outputting up to 500 MW of power and covering an area nearly as big as Heathrow airport.
+Green Hill Solar will be one of the largest solar utilities in the UK, outputting up to 500 MW of power with a total area nearly as big as Heathrow airport.
 The Mears Ashby site alone covers around 1,000 acres, and the Grendon and Easton Maudit installation spreads across more than 770 acres.

-The 60-year, ‘temporary’ solar panel fields will connect into the National Grid substation in Grendon and maybe another substation elsewhere.
-Further battery storage developments (BESS), similar to the new one in Grendon, are planned.
+The 60-year, ‘temporary’ solar panel fields will connect into the National Grid substation in Grendon with smaller substations built within the scheme.
+A massive 500 MW battery storage development (BESS) is planned in Grendon, with a smaller site near Sywell.

-The fields of rotating and/or fixed solar photovoltaic arrays will connect to the substation via underground cabling, passing through open land, roads and waterways.
+The fields of rotating and/or fixed solar photovoltaic arrays up to 4.5m high will connect to the substation via underground cabling, passing through open land, roads and waterways.
 Households along possible cabling routes may have already received letters.
 The developers confirm there could be compulsory purchase of land to accommodate cable ducts: cable route search areas are bordered in orange on maps.

 Such is the industrial size of the proposed solar farm it is considered an NSIP: a Nationally Significant Infrastructure Project, as was HS2.
 The planning application will be approved or rejected by the Secretary of State, not local councils.